-3.841 Shared Housing Continue to support and publicize the Human Investment Project's Shared Housing Program, with the goal of 1-2 One renter has been placed in one Atherton home.
-Address is confidential.
-Objective met.
-Recommend program continuance.

-home-share matches per year.
+3.841 Shared Housing Continue to support and publicize the Human One renter has been placed in one Atherton Objective met.
+Recommend program Investment Project's Shared Housing home.
+Address is confidential. continuance.
+Program, with the goal of 1-2 home-share matches per year.